ubccpsc/310/README.md

 ## Schedule

 This is a high-level overview of what the course will be about.
-Expect this list to change, although we will commit to freezing the next week by the end of the previous Thursday so you will be able to watch the correct videos and complete the survey for the next week.
+Expect this list to change, although we will commit to freezing the schedule and videos for each upcoming week by the end of the previous Thursday so you will be able to watch the correct videos and complete the survey for that week.

 | Week					| Topic 				| Survey |
 |---					|---					|--- |